181st MFTB Best Warrior Competition

-Staff Sgt.
-Bryan Walker, an observer, coach/trainer for 1st Brigade Engineer Battalion, 310th Infantry Regiment, 181st Multifunctional Training Brigade, conducts the sprint-drag-carry during the physical fitness event of the 181st MFTB Best Warrior Competition Jan.
-25, 2022, at Fort McCoy, Wis.
+Capt.
+Justin Treakle, an observer, coach/trainer for 1st Brigade Support Battalion, 337th Infantry Regiment, 181st Multifunctional Training Brigade, leads an after-action review as part of the 181st MFTB Best Warrior Competition Jan.
+26, 2022, at Fort McCoy, Wis.
 The winner of the competition will represent the brigade during the First Army Division West BWC.
 (U.S. Army photo by Staff Sgt.
 Ryan Rayno)

 |Date Taken: